How U.S. companies harm workers by making them independent contractors

 While “worker freedom” remains the primary justification given by companies and their allies for the independent contractor classification, the actual amount of freedom workers have is a subject of ongoing legal disputes.

 In contrast, the National Labor Relations Board recently ruled in a case similar to the California Supreme Court case and reversed the Board’s prior position on independent contractors.
-The NLRB held that even though drivers for SuperShuttle DFW Inc., which operates around the Dallas-Fort Worth airport, were considered employees until 2005 and are “completely integrated into SuperShuttle’s transportation system and its infrastructure,” they cannot negotiate the terms of their work and “are prohibited from working for any SuperShuttle competitor.”
+The NLRB held that drivers for SuperShuttle DFW Inc. are contractors despite being considered employees until 2005.
+Additionally, those drivers are “completely integrated into SuperShuttle’s transportation system and its infrastructure,” they can not negotiate the terms of their work, and “are prohibited from working for any SuperShuttle competitor.”
 In her dissent, member Lauren McFerran sums up how misguided the decision was by saying “SuperShuttle’s drivers are not independent in any meaningful way, and they have little meaningful ‘entrepreneurial opportunity.’”

 Crucially, worker freedom is not something that companies can only give to independent contractors.
 Nothing stops SuperShuttle, Uber, or any other business from giving workers both the status and protections of being an employee and a flexible schedule.